CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ALTER TABLE customers RENAME TO clients;
 ```

-For more examples, you can consul the following tutorial: [Postgres alter table](http://www.postgresqltutorial.com/postgresql-alter-table/).
+For more examples, you can consult the following tutorial: [Postgres alter table](http://www.postgresqltutorial.com/postgresql-alter-table/).

 #### Exercise 1